- Optimizely Web Experimentation

 - Shopping cart – Continue-to-cart clicks.

-- Cart checkout – Fill-in payment details, purchase confirmation page views.
+- Cart checkout – Fill in payment details and purchase confirmation page views.

-Each of these micro-conversions is a step to the purchase confirmation page view, which is the macro-conversion in this case.
-Micro-conversions are important milestones on the way to revenue and occur far more often.
+Each micro-conversion is a step to the purchase confirmation page view, which is the macro-conversion.
+Micro-conversions are important milestones on the way to revenue and occur more often.

 Micro-conversions take more work to translate into revenue.
-If you increase the number of searches from the homepage, you get more visitors to the next step of the funnel.
-But it is hard to say how many more purchases you should expect from those events.
+If you increase the number of searches from the homepage, you get more visitors to the next step of the funnel, but you do not know how many more purchases to expect.

 If you are using Optimizely Web Experimentation to test on a checkout page, you might need to configure your site for PCI compliance.